-Objective 4.4.7: Require developers to contribute toward the implementation of appropriate TSM/TDM measures to mitigate the impacts of their projects on the bridges, tubes, specific intersections, and corridors.
+Objective 4.4.7: Require developers to contribute toward the

 - 4.4.7.a Develop standardized method for calculating the appropriate financial contribution for TSM/TDM fees. - 4.4.7.b Develop TSM/TDM fee collection mechanism.

 Objective 4.4.8: Work with AUSD to include transportation choice awareness in education in the schools.